AllanHasegawa/Tempo/README.md

 No official support for Java because Kotlin is now the official language for Android.
 However, it "should" work with Java.

+5. Do I need to add any Proguard rules to my project?

+No. Tempo should work under a Proguarded app without any specific Proguard rule.

 ## License

     Copyright (c) 2020 Allan Yoshio Hasegawa